flightz8403/mbs_gpt/README.md

-# mbs_gpt
+# SA_GPT
-MBS GPT using ChatPDF api as backend
+SA GPT using ChatPDF api as backend